lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 ## LAR

 The LAR enzyme is member of the PIP family of enzymes.
-In context of _Azolla_ biology, it is an interesting enzyme for it is a key enzyme in the production of both anthocyanodins, as well as epicatechin; a notorious digestion inhibiting polyphenol.
+In context of _Azolla_ biology, it is an interesting enzyme for it is a key enzyme in the production of both anthocyanidins, as well as epicatechin; a notorious digestion inhibiting polyphenol.
 The _Azolla_ genome contains several LAR like enzymes (homologs) that may all play a role in anthocyan metabolism.
 In this case-study, we use phylogeny to infer the relation of all _Azolla_ LAR homologs in the perspective of the entire PIP family of enzymes in land plants.
 Elucidating the function of these homologs is a typical example of an orthology research question.

-We used the 1kP orthogroup extractor [@Leebens-Mack2019] to acquire a PIP orthogroup, subsetted this to get a reasonable amount of all major land pland clades, and added characterised and PIP enzymes and _Azolla_ LAR homologs.
+We used the 1kP orthogroup extractor [@Leebens-Mack2019] to acquire a PIP orthogroup, subsetted this to get a reasonable amount of all major land plant clades, and added characterised and PIP enzymes and _Azolla_ LAR homologs.
-The data was aligned with MAFFT L-INSI-i and trimmed to reveal one major block of conserved residiues.
+The data was aligned with MAFFT L-INSI-i and trimmed to reveal one major block of conserved residues.
-The phylogeny was infered with IQTree including automated modelfitting and UFB+SH-aLRT.
+The phylogeny was inferred with IQTree including automated model fitting and UFB+SH-aLRT.
-Several optimisation rounds followed next, adapting the entries of the original dataset and testing reproducibility of the toplogy of important nodes.
+Several optimisation rounds followed next, adapting the entries of the original dataset and testing reproducibility of the topology of important nodes.
 The final tree was annotated in iToL, showing only sequence names of interest and colouring clades according to major land plant groups.
-This tree is publihsed in @Gungor2021 and the full analysis is openly available on Github (github.com/lauralwd/LAR_phylogeny_gungor-et-al-2020](https://github.com/lauralwd/LAR_phylogeny_gungor-et-al-2020)) and archived in Zenodo ([DOI:10.5281/zenodo.3959056](https://doi.org/10.5281/zenodo.3959056)).
+This tree is published in @Gungor2021 and the full analysis is openly available on Github (github.com/lauralwd/LAR_phylogeny_gungor-et-al-2020](<https://github.com/lauralwd/LAR_phylogeny_gungor-et-al-2020>)) and archived in Zenodo ([DOI:10.5281/zenodo.3959056](https://doi.org/10.5281/zenodo.3959056)).

 ![Phylogeny of LAR and other PIP-family enzymes across land plant lineages.
 Protein sequences were retrieved as a single orthogroup containing the _Vitis vinifera_ LAR from the 1KP orthogroup database2 [@Leebens-Mack2019], sub-sampled, and supplemented with guide- and _A. filiculoides_ LAR-like sequences.
 The 785 sequences were aligned with MAFFT-linsi [@Katoh2013], then trimmed using trimAL [@Capella-Gutierrez2009] and, using IQtree [@Nguyen2015], the phylogenetic tree computed with the resulting 305 parsimony informative sites.
 The best-fit substitution model was LG+R7 and bootstrap support was determined via SH-aLRT [@Guindon2010].
 The tree was annotated in iTOL; highlighting characterized enzymes and sequences of particular interest [@Letunic2019].
 Nodes with bootstrap support equal or greater than 80% SH-aLRT are indicated by circles.
 EGS and IGS clustered in two groups: IGS/EGS-I and IGS/EGS-II.
 PLR, pinoresinol-lariciresinol reductase; IFR, isoflavone reductase; PCBER, phenylcoumaran benzylic ether reductase; EGS, eugenol synthase; IGS, isoeugenol synthase; LAR, leucoanthocyanidin reductase; WLAR, fern specific LAR-like.
 Full phylogeny is available at [github.com/lauralwd/LAR_phylogeny_gungor-et-al-2020](https://github.com/lauralwd/LAR_phylogeny_gungor-et-al-2020)](source/figures/fig7_LAR_phylogeny.pdf){#fig:fig7_LAR_phylogeny short-caption="Phylogeny of LAR and other PIP-family enzymes across land plant lineages"}

-The LAR phylogeny shows that the LAR enzyme is a fern invention also present in seedplants (+@fig:fig7_LAR_phylogeny).
+The LAR phylogeny shows that the LAR enzyme is a fern invention also present in seed plants (+@fig:fig7_LAR_phylogeny).
 It is distinct from other groups of PIP enzymes such as PLR, IFR and PCBER.
-LAR-like enzymes have radiated in ferns specifically, but not in seedplants.
+LAR-like enzymes have radiated in ferns specifically, but not in seed plants.
 These clades were termed WannabeLARs (WLAR) in @Gungor2021.
 Any phylogeny is ultimately only an hypothesis of evolution.
 The function of LAR homologs was verified via alternate methods.
-WLARs differed substantially in their active sites, as indicated by structural modeling.
+WLARs differed substantially in their active sites, as indicated by structural modelling.
 More importantly, _A. filiculoides_ LAR was confirmed to have LAR activity by an enzyme activity assay where WLARs did not show this activity.
 The exact function of WLARs remains unknown, none of these sequences was ever categorised separately before.
-Ostensibly, ferns have radiated their own set of unique PIP enzymes, as seedplants have uniquely radiated IFR and PCBER enzymes.
+Ostensibly, ferns have radiated their own set of unique PIP enzymes, as seed plants have uniquely radiated IFR and PCBER enzymes.

 ## MIKc

-By definition, ferns and seedplants have different methods of sexual reproduction.
+By definition, ferns and seed plants have different methods of sexual reproduction.
 In chapter \ref{it_takes_two} we take interest in finding the fern transcription factors behind the transition to sexual reproduction.
-We use RNAseq to find these transcriptionfactors and then place these in a phylogeny with seedplant ABCDE genes responsible for flower organ identity.
+We use RNAseq to find these transcription factors and then place these in a phylogeny with seed plant ABCDE genes responsible for flower organ identity.
 The exact methods are detailed in chapter \ref{it_takes_two}.
 I highlight it here for our use of prank INDEL realignment (as demonstrated in +@fig:fig7_align_trimprank A vs. B) for this was a major step in acquiring a well supported phylogeny (+@fig:fig7_MIKCc_phylogeny).

-In this particular example, it is hard to extrapolate functional annotation from one seedplant clade to a fern clade.
+In this particular example, it is hard to extrapolate functional annotation from one seed plant clade to a fern clade.
 The fern clades with sequences of interest often contain many gene duplications, and not all fern clades contain sequences of the same species.
 Many genes may be missing from the 1kP dataset due to it being transcriptome based.
 Genes involved in the transition to sexual reproduction are after all not ubiquitously expressed nor abundantly expressed when considering bulk tissue RNA extractions.
 More genome based data of seed-free plants and functional characterisation of transcription factors may allow us to better interpret a phylogeny like this one.

 ![Azolla MIKC^C^ phylogenetic analysis and response to FR.
 The Azolla MIKCC gene model encoded by Azfi_s0028.g024032 was annotated manually.
 Sequences extracted from the genome browsers of each species were aligned with MAFFT E-INS-i [@Katoh2013], then trimmed with trimAl [@Capella-Gutierrez2009].
 First a draft phylogeny was computed with IQTREE [@Nguyen2015], then this draft phylogeny served as a guide for alignment optimization with PRANK [@Loytynoja2014] of the untrimmed original MAFFT E-INS-i alignment.
 This optimized alignment was then trimmed again with trimAl and used for inference of the final phylogeny with IQTREE.
-Bootstrap values are transfer bootstraps calculated with 1000 nonparametric bootstrap trees [@Lemoine2018].
-Transfer bootstrap assays similarity of nodes rather than binary identical or nonidentical nodes in bootstrap trees: it therefore tends to be more informative for bigger trees.
+Bootstrap values are transfer bootstraps calculated with 1000 non-parametric bootstrap trees [@Lemoine2018].
+Transfer bootstrap assays similarity of nodes rather than binary identical or non-identical nodes in bootstrap trees: it therefore tends to be more informative for bigger trees.
 All code is deposited on github.com/lauralwd/MIKC_tree.
 The tree was rooted on a group of algal sequences.
 Nodes with bootstrap support equal or greater than 50% are indicated.
 Branches are color coded as per their plant lineage.](source/figures/fig7_MIKCc_phylogeny.pdf){#fig:fig7_MIKCc_phylogeny short-caption="Azolla MIKCc phylogenetic analysis and response to FR"}

 ## 2-OGD

 In another inquiry into _Azolla_ secondary metabolism, we examined a 2-oxoglutarate dependent dioxygenase (2-OGD) enzymes evolution.
 This 2-OGD gene was significantly differentially expressed in an RNA-seq experiment [@Gungor_cornicinine].
-Again an orthogroup of 2-OGD genes was obtained from the 1kP, subsetted and ammended with sequences with their functions characterised.
+Again an orthogroup of 2-OGD genes was obtained from the 1kP, subsetted and amended with sequences with their functions characterised.
 The differentially expressed gene and other 2-OGD genes from _A. filiculoides_ genomes version 1 and version 2 were added as well.
 Sequences were aligned with MAFFT L-INS-i, and trimmed with trimAL for columns and sequence content (+@fig:fig7_align_trimprank C & D).
 A first IQTree phylogeny with UFBootstrap was used to find the main clades in which the sequence of interest was placed (data not shown).
-These clades, and an outgroup were extracted into a second subset from the former subset.
+These clades, and an outcrop were extracted into a second subset from the former subset.
-Then, a non-parametric phylogeny was infered with TBS support.
+Then, a non-parametric phylogeny was inferred with TBS support.
 The tree was coloured per clade (+@tbl:tbl7_1kP_sample_counts) and irrelevant clades were collapsed in iToL (+@fig:fig7_2OGD_phylogeny_small).
 Afterwards, the original subset was also used for TBS (+@fig:fig7_2OGD_phylogeny).
 This tree is submitted for publication @Gungor_cornicinine and the full analysis is openly available on Github ([github.com/lauralwd/2OGD_phylogeny](https://github.com/lauralwd/2OGD_phylogeny)).

 ![Phylogeny of 2-OGD genes encoding FLS, ANS and JOX across land plant lineages.
 2-OGD protein sequences were obtained from the 1kp orthogroup database [@Leebens-Mack2019], sub-sampled and supplemented with guide- and _A. filiculoides_ 2-OGD sequences.
 The former were used for clade annotation, the latter are indicated in green for _A. filiculoides_ genome version 1 [@Li2018] and version 2 (Afi_v2) [@Gungor_cornicinine]).
 An initial phylogeny (+@fig:fig7_2OGD_phylogeny) was computed to place _A. filiculoides_ genes in the broad 2-OGD phylogeny.
-From this broad phylogeny, FLS, ANS, JOX and outgroup sequences were selected to compute a more accurate tree.
+From this broad phylogeny, FLS, ANS, JOX and out-group sequences were selected to compute a more accurate tree.
 Sequences were aligned with MAFFT-linsi [@Katoh2013], and then trimmed using trimAL [@Capella-Gutierrez2009].
 The phylogeny was computed with IQtree [@Nguyen2015] with 200 non-parametric bootstraps and transfer-bootstrap values were calculated with booster [@Lemoine2018].
 The tree was annotated in iTOL and Inkscape [@Letunic2019].  ](source/figures/fig7_2OGD_phylogeny_small.pdf){#fig:fig7_2OGD_phylogeny_small width=50% short-caption="Phylogeny of 2-OGD genes encoding FLS, ANS and JOX across land plant lineages."}

-The 2-OGD subset phylogeny confirms that the sequences of interest are most related to Jasmonate Oxidase (JOX) in seedplants.
+The 2-OGD subset phylogeny confirms that the sequences of interest are most related to Jasmonate Oxidase (JOX) in seed plants.
 It seems that in ferns JOX have radiated as they have in seed plants; a case of many-to-many orthology.
-Despite this within-clade radiation, all seedplant paralogs with known function JOX1,2,3,4 accept only Jasmonate as a substrate.
+Despite this within-clade radiation, all seed plant paralogs with known function JOX1,2,3,4 accept only Jasmonate as a substrate.
-The aminoacid residues in the active side that bind jasmonate are conserved in both seedplant and fern clades.
+The amino acid residues in the active side that bind jasmonate are conserved in both seed plant and fern clades.
 Therefore we conclude these sequences are most likely _A. filiculoides_ JOX1 and JOX2.
-The specific site of expression hints that Jasmonate signaling may be important in _Azolla_ symbiosis communication.
+The specific site of expression hints that Jasmonate signalling may be important in _Azolla_ symbiosis communication.

 # Discussion

-This chapter and the corresponding workflow aim to provide novice users with a reproducible approach for infering phylogeny.
+This chapter and the corresponding workflow aim to provide novice users with a reproducible approach for inferring phylogeny.
+Its use is demonstrated in three usecases from Azolla lab publications.
 The workflow uses open-source and state-the-art tools that require expert knowledge for usage.
-Usage of these tools is made feasible for novices by embeding the tools in structred coding notebook with pre-written code and instructions.
-This way, I attempt to provide novices with the best tools available to work on comparative genomics and evolutionary biology questions.
-This chapter outlines the step-by-step process, from data acquisition to tree visualization.
-It is a companion piece to the workflow itself, explaining the steps and providing required background.
-And finally, providing context and limitations of this workflow in a rapidly changing landscape of bioinformatics tools.

-## notes
-This chapter and the corresponding workflow aim to provide novice users with a reproducible approach for infering phylogeny.
-The workflow uses open-source and state-the-art tools that require expert knowledge for usage.
-Usage of these tools is made feasible for novices by embeding the tools in structred coding notebook with pre-written code and instructions.
+Usage of these tools is made feasible for novices by embedding the tools in structured coding notebook with pre-written code and instructions.
 This way, I attempt to provide novices with the best tools available to work on comparative genomics and evolutionary biology questions.
 This chapter outlines the step-by-step process, from data acquisition to tree visualization.
 It is a companion piece to the workflow itself, explaining the steps and providing required background.